-Listed below is a sample bottle menu for Omnia.
+Listed below is the most recent bottle service menu.
 Prices and offerings are subject to change.
 Bottle prices start around $550 and go up from there.

 Omnia Bottle Service Deals

 On the most popular nights (like Fridays and Saturdays), Omnia doesn’t offer discounts on bottle service.
 That’s not to say that Omnia never gives discounts though.
-If a bottle service deal is available, it will be on a Sunday or Tuesday night.
+If a bottle service deal is available, it’ll be on a Sunday or Tuesday night.

 Picking An Omnia Bottle Service Location